If work-life balance seems elusive, taking this one essential step can change everything.

 If you’re overwhelmed with handling both work and personal life demands, or simply wish you had more time for your family, then you might be thinking about requesting a flexible work arrangement.

-(No, flexible work is not the “essential first step” to work-life bliss.
+(No, flexible work is not the “essential first step” to work-life balance bliss.
 It’s something else, which I’ll tell you in a minute.)

 Is convincing your boss the biggest barrier to getting the work schedule change you want?
 Probably not; if you meet a few key criteria, your boss is likely to say “yes” to your request.